Okay, let’s break down the information about this Apple Watch. Here’s a detailed look, covering what it means and what you can expect:

 * Steps: Counts your daily steps.

-* Exercise Minutes: Tracks time spent in active zones.
+* exercise Minutes: Tracks your active minutes.

 * Health Monitoring: This is a broad category, and features vary by model.
 Common health monitoring features include: